Torn Wrist Ligament

 A torn wrist ligament is a more severe type of wrist sprain, which occurs when the wrist ligaments are stretched beyond their range of motion to the point where they tear.
 Ligaments are bands of tissue that connect bones.

-Full torn wrist ligaments usually require surgical treatment to reconnect the torn ligament with the bone.
+Grade 3 (fully torn) wrist ligaments usually require surgical treatment to reconnect the torn ligament with the bone.
 After surgery, most patients go through a period of rehabilitation and physical therapy to strengthen the wrist and restore motion.